-Usually, a combination of both the modes is used.
+Usually, a combination of both modes is used.

 In the space-switching mode, corresponding time-slots of I/C and O/G PCM highways are interconnected.
-A sample, in a given time-slot, TSi of an I/C HWY, say HWY1, is switched to same time-slot, TSi of an O/G HWY, SAY HWY2.
-Obviously there is no delay in switching of the sample from one highway to another highway since the sample transfer takes place in the same time-slot of the PCM frame.
+A sample, in a given time-slot, TSi of an I/C HWY, says HWY1, is switched to the same time-slot, TSi of an O/G HWY, SAY HWY2.
+Obviously, there is no delay in switching off the sample from one highway to another highway since the sample transfer takes place in the same time-slot of the PCM frame.

 Each crosspoint column, associated with one O/G highway, is assigned a column of control memory.
-The control memory has as many words as there are time-slot per frame in the PCM signal.
+The control memory has as many words as there is time-slot per frame in the PCM signal.
 In practice, this number could range from 32 to 1024.
-Each crosspoint in the column is assigned a binary address, so that only one crosspoint per column is closed during each time-slot.
+Each crosspoint in the column is assigned a binary address so that only one crosspoint per column is closed during each time-slot.
 The binary addresses are stored in the control memory, in the order of time-slots.
-The word size of the control memory is x bits, so that 2x = n, where n is the number of cross points in each column .
+The word size of the control memory is x bits, so that 2x = n, where n is the number of cross points in each column.

 As the next time-slot follows, the control memory is also advanced by one step, so that during each new time-slot new corresponding words are read from the various control memory columns.
-This results in operation of a completely different set of cross points being activated in different columns.
-Depending upon the number of time-slots in one frame, this time division action increases the utilisation of cross point 32 to 1024 times compared with that of conventional space-divided switch matrix.
+This results in the operation of a completely different set of cross points being activated in different columns.
+Depending upon the number of time-slots in one frame, this time-division action increases the utilization of cross point 32 to 1024 times compared with that of the conventional space-divided switch matrix.

 The central control (CC) selects the control memory column corresponding output highway Y3.
 In this column, the memory location corresponding to the TS7 is chosen.
 The address of the cross point is written in this location, i.e., 1, in binary, is written in location 7, as shown in fig 2.This cross point remains operated for the duration of the time-slot TS7, in each successive frame till the call lasts.